 Nevertheless, you can have a pool the size of your liking provided you have enough space at your disposal.
 As such, most people opt for in-ground swimming pools.
 There are lots of guiding designs available should you be spoilt for choice on what size to adopt.

 Rectangular pools are arguably the most common and traditionally they adopt a 10 by 20, 15 by 30, and 20 by 40 dimensions.
 Moreover, their depths are mostly 5.5 feet.
+Anything deeper could result in more times that you’re pool is cloudy.
+Don’t worry, if you pool does get cloudy, it’s easy to remove the cloud from the pool.

 However, you should have in mind that the size and shape of your swimming pool is significantly determined by your available resources as well as the purpose of your pool.
 You could pay attention to the following factors when determining the size of your pool: